golukumar21/SpaceX/README.md

 # SpaceX
+PS - XT Coding Assignment
-Develop a front-end application which would help users list and browse all launches by SpaceX program.
+Problem statement: Develop a front-end application which would help users list and browse all launches by SpaceX program.